MrSnifo/twitch.py/README.md

 ## Quick Start

-Here’s a simple example to get you started with Twitchify:
+Here’s a simple example to get you started with twitch.py:

 ```python
 from twitch import Client